ryanoglesby08/javascript-workshop/code/3/share/guide.md

 this one.
 Follow the steps in order to introduce ECMAScript 6, JSX syntax, and the Babel JavaScript compiler to your project.

+## Instructions

 You will be editing your code and using the command line as part of this module.
-Lines that start with "$" are commands that you should enter into your terminal.
+Lines that start with `$ <command>` are commands that you should enter into your terminal.
 I recommend that you manually type the commands rather an copy-pasting.

+In addition to lines that start with `$`, lines that start with [DO] mean you should do what it is telling you.
+I'm marking them so you don't miss them.

 ## Preface